15 Best Summer Weekend Getaways You’ll Want to Book This Second

 There’s so much to see in Orlando that you may need more than a long weekend to do it all.
 For starters, Race Through New York Starring Jimmy Fallon at Universal Orlando enables guests to experience the “world’s first-ever flying theatre,” as well as learn the history of The Tonight Show.
 Then there’s the Universal’s Volcano Bay water park and Pandora: World of Avatar at Disney’s Animal Kingdom.
 LEGOLAND Beach Retreat, an adorable, bungalow-style resort, has overnight bookings.

 Of course, Branson is well-known for Silver Dollar City, an 1880s-themed adventure park, as well as all kinds of dinner shows, but there’s so much more.
 Head to Dogwood Canyon Nature Park for waterfalls, ancient burial caves, and fishing for rainbow trout, as well as biking and hiking along nature trails.
 Take a cruise on Table Rock Lake, visit Dick’s 5 & 10, one of the last “five and dime” shops in the country and make time for blackberry cobbler at Farmhouse Restaurant.
 Kids will love staying in a log cabin at Thousand Hills Resort.
-For vacations on a dime, don’t miss the most affordable U.S. destinations.

 Bypass the Las Vegas Strip for a weekend getaway in Henderson for a relaxing oasis that’s perfect for exploring area rock formations and ancient petroglyphs, even desert wildlife.
 Set out hiking on your own along the Rainbow Vista Trail at Valley of Fire State Park or book a half-day guided tour of Red Rock Canyon.
 On Lake Las Vegas, rent a stand-up paddleboard, a kayak, or even an electric pedal boat.
+Plan a weekend getaway and move out of your bed because there is a downside to sleeping in on weekends.

 Traverse City, Michigan